jmuss07/Engineering_4_Notebook/README.md

 ### Reflection

 I felt pretty confident on this assignment, since I've used ```for``` loops before.
 However, I had to look up how to change the increment by which it counts so that it goes backwards instead of fowards, since I needed a refresher.
+To do this, you need to specify a range, with the first number being the start value, the second being the end, and the third being the increment by which it increases.
+By setting the third value to -1, I got it to count down by 1.
+It's also important to note that although the start value is included in the range, the end value is not, so you have to set it to 1 lower than what you actually want it to go to.
 Other than that, I feel that the assignment went pretty well!

 &nbsp;